lm-kbc/dataset2024/README.md

 ### Baselines

-As baseline, we provide a script that can run masked LMs and causal LMs from Huggingface in the baseline.py, use these to generate entity surface forms, and use a Wikidata API for entity disambiguation.
+As baseline, we provide a script that can run masked LMs and causal LMs from HuggingFace in the `baseline.py` script, use these to generate entity surface forms, and use a Wikidata API for entity disambiguation.

 Running instructions for the HuggingFace baselines: